cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 **Execution order - TEST-FIRST.** Drive the TEST env end-to-end before touching prod data:
 1. §2.1 TEST block only (DONE 2026-08-24: all 12 projects `full` + affiliations; azf
-   re-dumped from primary and `pg_restore -l` verified) → §2.3 for test dumps.
+   re-dumped from primary and `pg_restore -l` verified) → §2.3 test block → §2.4 test
+   block (+ §2.2 test dry-run if you want to rehearse the debug-pod flow).
 2. Immediately continue to the TEST restore track: §3.1 → §3.3 → §3.4(test) → §3.5 →
    §3.6 → §3.7.
 Test hourly syncs then run on Linode and keep it current on their own (OCI test keeps syncing too - both replay GH Archive independently, no conflict,